mklilley/slidee/README.md

 - [Presentation view](https://mklilley.github.io/slidee/examples/markdown/)
 - [Source code](https://github.com/mklilley/slidee/blob/main/examples/index.html)

-Note that with Slidee you won't have to write all the HTML boilerplate, you can just write the markdown and Sidee will take care of the rest.
+Note that with Slidee you won't have to write all the HTML boilerplate, you can just write the markdown and Slidee will take care of the rest.

 ## Writing slides with presenter notes